Professional headshot of Jon Detterich, MD

 Attending Physician

-Jon A. Detterich, MD is an Assistant Professor of Pediatrics at the University of Southern California (USC) in the division of pediatric cardiology at Children’s Hospital Los Angeles with a subspecialty in non-invasive cardiac imaging, including fetal echocardiography.
+Jon A. Detterich, MD is a Professor of Pediatrics at the University of Southern California (USC) in the division of pediatric cardiology at Children’s Hospital Los Angeles with a subspecialty in non-invasive cardiac imaging, including fetal echocardiography.
 He graduated from the University of California, Irvine (UCI) with a Bachelors of Science in Biological Sciences in 1997, and then attended the Medical College of Wisconsin where he graduated in 2003.
 He completed his pediatric internship and residency at Children’s Hospital Los Angeles in 2006 and fellowship in pediatric cardiology at Children’s Hospital Los Angeles in 2009.
 He then completed a fourth year of subspecialty training and research in cardiac MRI and fetal echocardiography at Children’s Hospital Los Angeles while being supported by a scholar grant from the NHLBI.
 Dr. Detterich is a board certified pediatrician since 2006 with subspecialty board certification in pediatric cardiology since 2010.

 Dr. Detterich is involved in the detection and pre-term management of fetuses with congenital heart disease and in the post natal care of these patients in the clinic and further imaging of congenital heart lesions utilizing echocardiography and cardiac MRI.
 He is a representative of the Heart Institute at CHLA and an active member of The Institute for Fetal Maternal Health (IMFH) at Hollywood Presbyterian Medical Center (HPMC) to care for fetuses diagnosed with major congenital malformations.